 - Mathematics: 350

-Students who do not meet the minimum requirements in one or more sections of the TSI Assessment will work with the TSI Advisor to choose one of the following two Developmental Course plans:
+Students who do not meet the minimum requirements in one or more sections of the TSI Assessment must meet with the TSI Advisor during Orientation to choose one of the following two Developmental Course plans: